kwilteam/docs/docs/faq.md

 ## Why I am getting an "Account Not Found" error in the example?

-Usually, an "Account Not Found" error meAns that the network has not detected that you have deposited any funds.
+Usually, an "Account Not Found" error means that the network has not detected that you have deposited any funds.
 Ensure that you have claimed **and deposited** testnet tokens from the [faucet](<https://faucet.kwil.com>).

 ## Can I run a Kwil node?